 Pea Protein is Rich in Iron

 One argument for the consumption of meat-based protein is the inclusion of iron.
 But pea protein is unique in that it is a rich source of iron.
 Because plant-based iron is not as easily absorbed as its meat-based counterparts, it is good to try to incorporate foods rich in Vitamin C with plant-based iron sources to increase absorption.
-Several studies have demonstrated that ascorbic acid from Vitamin C is a strongly promotes the absorption of dietary iron (R).
+Several studies have demonstrated that Vitamin C strongly promotes the absorption of dietary iron.

 Pea Protein and Cardiovascular Health